MonteD50/IRES/ResearchPaper.md

     - Instead of FURIA replace with SPAR and add CMAR, MAC in related works
     - Run on datasets + 4 Kaggle datasets
     - Add precision, recall, f1 score, and accuracy/std to results

+7/13/2023 Meeting Notes:
+TODO:
+    - fix references + add references + rephrasre related work
+    - Run on all datasets + 4 Kaggle
+    - Run SPAR, CMAR, CBA
+    - Add SPAR, CMAR, and CBA (is in literature review in PhD thesis) to related works
+    - Add more to intro (one more paragraph on explaining the model in general)
+    - Read + edit distance metric part
+    - For table of results: Remove fr, pt and rdr and SPAR, CMAR, and our method
+    - Rephrase final associative rule classifier
+    - Remove tightness in related works

+    Jonathan:
+        - Add SPAR, CMAR, and CBA (is in literature review in PhD thesis) to related works
+        - Add more to intro (one more paragraph on explaining the model in general)
+        - Remove tightness in related works

+    Charlie:
+        - fix references + add references + rephrasre related work
+        - find three more datasets

+    Monte:
+        - Run on all datasets + 4 Kaggle (need to do for 4 Kaggle, connect4, car evn, chess)
+        - DONE: Run SPAR, CMAR, CBA (except for connect4)
+        - DONE: Read + edit distance metric part

+    After:
+        - For table of results: Remove fr, pt and rdr and add SPAR, CMAR, and our method
+        - Rephrase final associative rule classifier

+Meeting Notes 7/13/2023:
+    - TODO:
+        - 2 Kaggle datasets + (failed)try 2 default datasets run
+            - DONE: rerun mushroom on non-cheating
+        - DONE: Add results to Table 2, 3
+        - DONE: in related works in "polite way" say to the best of our knowledge since not much related work to the combination of class assocation rules and clustering.
+One paper used new distance metric wtih clustering on cars but not used for classification which is what our work does.
+Make it obvious the difference in that other paper used association rules not for classification
+        - find another paper focused on cars and clustering or just cars for classification (after 2019)
+        - DONE: Get number of rules for SPAR, CMAR, CBA
+        - DONE: enlarge table and size of text of distance metric
+        - graph of precision, recall, f1 score per model
+        - DONE: graph of number of rules per model
+        - DONE: bar graph of average accuracy and number of rules side by side per model
+        - line graph of size of dataset vs number of rules foreach model
+            - for datasets: chess, abalone, mushroom, nursery, adult, connect4
+            - for models: SA, CBA, CPAR, CMAR, our method

+    - After taste:
+        - Try to find 2 more datasets and run
+        - find another paper focused on cars and clustering or just cars for classification (after 2019) and add to related works

+Meeting Notes 7/17/2023:
+- TODO:
+    - GRAPH: Number of rules graph for airline reviews, airplane, connect4, adult
+    - DONE: Run airplane, airline reviews again + 2 more datasets
+    - GRAPH: bar graph of average accuracy and number of rules side by side per model

+    - Add one sentence to abstract about Kaggle datasets
+    - DONE: Add chess and connect4 to table

+Meeting Notes 7/28/2023:
+    - DONE: Number of rules graph for airline reviews, airplane, connect4, adult
+    - DONE: bar graph of average accuracy and number of rules side by side per model
+    - DONE: Same num rules graph but per dataset model (opposite)
+    - DONE: Change names to ACMMode
+    - DONE: line graph of size of dataset vs number of rules foreach model
+            - for datasets: airline reviews, airplane, connect4, adult, abalone, mushroom, nursery,
+            - for models: SA, CBA, CPAR, CMAR, our method
+            - NOT GOING TO DO BC UGLLYYY
+    - DONE: Precision, recall, f1 measure averages of datasets

+    - Put on github non- altered code
+    - DONE: Rephrase all
+    - DONE: One paragraph for figures:
+        - our model not sensitive to dataset size while others are
+        - our model produced 10x better on average and better on cba and spar and better on other models
+        - DONE: on specific datasets performed similiar but with less rules
+    - DONE: Paragrpah on better reuslts on specifc datasets and some better rules and sometimes couldnt
+    - Add one sentence to abstract about each Kaggle datasets